farukulutas/TryHackMe-AdventOfCyber3-Bot/README.md

 # :exclamation::exclamation::exclamation: DISCLAIMER :exclamation::exclamation::exclamation:
 This project is an intellectual and practical project that I do to improve myself, learn new things and satisfy my curiosity.
 I tested some parts to write the code.
-However, there are no additions in the development part, as I do not find it ethical.
-It has not been tried.
+However, as I do not find it ethical, the suggestions in the how to develop section have not been added to the code and have not been tried to get results.

 # :man_technologist: TryHackMe AdventOfCyber3 Bot :man_technologist:
 This project opens a new account on the TryHackMe site and participates in the raffle for the AdventOfCyber 3 event by answering all the questions.